notyourbeast/Client-Ops-Desk/README.md

+The Updated code Repo : https://github.com/notyourbeast/ClientHub.git  (the code was updated and push directly because all the commits were deleted due to a mistake of git force while fixing branch issues)

+The Render Deployment link : https://client-ops-desk.onrender.com

 # Client Hub

 A full-stack web application designed to help freelancers manage their client relationships, track project progress, log billable hours, and generate invoices.
 The application provides a centralized dashboard for monitoring business metrics and streamlines the workflow from client onboarding to payment collection.